-Small grants - some suggestions Many of the small grants schemes that formerly existed with Research Councils have now ceased to exist.
+Small grants - some suggestions

+Many of the small grants schemes that formerly existed with Research Councils have now ceased to exist.
 Some examples of funding schemes are below, but please check Research Professional for relevant schemes in your subject area, which are usually less competitive and therefore offer a better chance of success.

+British Academy Small Grants Scheme

+Funding: £500-£10,000

-British Academy Small Grants Scheme Funding: £500-£10,000 Duration: up to two years Eligibility: You need to have completed your PhD but do not need to be presently in employment at a University.
-Applications can be for funding of individual or collaborative research projects but not exclusively for conference organisation or attendance.
+Duration: up to two years

+Eligibility: You need to have completed your PhD but do not need to be presently in employment at a not exclusively for conference organisation or attendance.